 Unlike the other forms in Web Upload, the File Layouts for Forms W-2 and 1099 are set and cannot be edited due to the requirement that specific information MUST be in specific positions in the file.
 See the Employer W-2 and 1099 Electronic Filing Guidelines page for details.

-The Department uses the same file formatting for the fixed-width W-2 text files in the EFW2 guidelines set by the SSA.
-For the fixed-width 1099-R and 1099-MISC text files, the Department uses the same file formatting in Publication 1220 guidelines set by the IRS.
+Virginia Tax uses the same file formatting for the fixed-width W-2 text files in the EFW2 guidelines set by the SSA.
+For the fixed-width 1099-R and 1099-MISC text files, Virginia Tax uses the same file formatting in Publication 1220 guidelines set by the IRS.
 These layouts only appear slightly different due to the way that the optional W-2/1099 fields are grouped together in the Web Upload "filler" fields.
-The Excel formatted W-2 File Layout is set by the Virginia Department of Taxation, as the file can only contain data for Virginia wages and withholding.
+The Excel formatted W-2 File Layout is set by Virginia Tax, as the file can only contain data for Virginia wages and withholding.

 Do you have a feature like the SSA's "Accuwage" for my W-2s?

 Yes - there is a similar feature, but it does NOT verify the accuracy of the SSNs.
-The "Upload" button in Web Upload will review and validate that the required data elements are in your file before you can Submit it to the Department.
+The "Upload" button in Web Upload will review and validate that the required data elements are in your file before you can submit it to Virginia Tax.
 (This applies to all returns, not just W-2s.)
 Any errors will be displayed automatically and once the file contains no errors - validation totals will be displayed for you to compare against your records.

 Can I file 1099 forms other than the 1099-R and 1099-MISC with Web Upload?